TheCheese42/ut-dr-save-manager/README.md

 Unfortunately, deltarune only supports 3 SAVE slots per chapter, UNDERTALE just one.
 This graphical tool helps with selecting save files, backing them up and launching the game.

+If there's a problem or you just have a question, either open an issue here on GitHub or contact me on Discord: `thecheese_knife`.

 ## Install

 Prebuilt executables are available for Linux and Windows.
 If you're on any of these platforms, go to the [latest release](https://github.com/TheCheese42/ut-dr-save-manager/releases/latest) and under "Assets", download the right file for your platform.

 Don't know which file to download?

-`udsm-linux-x86_64.bin` - This file is for Linux.
+- `udsm-linux-x86_64.bin` - This file is for Linux.
 Run it after enabling execute permissions.
-`udsm-win64-portable.exe` - This file is for Windows.
+- `udsm-win64-portable.exe` - This file is for Windows.
 You can not install it, just download and double click it in your file explorer.
-`udsm-win64.msi` - This file is for Windows.
+- `udsm-win64.msi` - This file is for Windows.
 You can install it so the app is available on your Desktop and within your Start Menu (requires Administrator privileges).

 > Note: On Windows you may get a Microsoft Defender security warning.
 There's nothing I can do about this, just try to ignore it.
 You may even have to exclude the file from the scan.